About The Counselling

 Counselling Data Protection Policy and Privacy Statement

-Any personal data provided by you through any means, (e.g. verbal, written, text, or in electronic form via email), will be held and processed in accordance with the data protection principles set out in the Data Protection Act 2018 and the General Data Protection Regulation, for the purposes for which you have given your consent, to provide the services you have requested from me and to meet my legal obligations.
+As a private counselling practitioner, I act as Data Controller for the purposes of the Data Protection Act 2018 and the General Data Protection Regulation, and am registered with the Information Commissioner’s Office (ICO).
+Any personal data provided by you through any means, (e.g. verbal, written, text, or in electronic form via email), will be held and processed in accordance with this legislation, for the purposes for which you have given me your consent, (i.e. to provide services you’ve requested from me and to meet my legal obligations).

 What information do I collect?